rjimmy2512/lab-08-back-end/README.md

 It has been deployed to https://seattle-301n15-lab-07.herokuapp.com 301n15-lab-07.herokuapp.com.

 ## Change Log
+11-11-2019 530 PM - Application successfully queries the locations SQL table to get cached data, if it exists, before querying the geocaching API.
 11-08-2019 810 PM - Application successfully makes requests to the trails API, sends back to the frontend.
 11-08-2019 630 PM - Application successfully makes requests of data to the geocoding API, weather API, sends back to the frontend.
 11-03-2019 855 pm - Application sends location and weather data back to the frontend.